kevin970712/PassVault/README.md

   <br>
 </h1>

-PassVault is a lightweight password manager that allows users to securely store credentials on their device.
-All data is stored locally and sensitive information is encrypted using the Android Keystore system.
-The application does not require internet permissions.
-User data never leaves the device.
+PassVault is a secure, lightweight, and completely offline password manager for Android.
+It empowers you to store and manage your credentials locally with military-grade encryption (AES-256), ensuring your data never leaves your device.

+Built with a focus on privacy and usability, PassVault features a modern Material Design interface, robust import capabilities (seamlessly migrating from KeePass and Bitwarden), and advanced security options like biometric login and encrypted backups.
+Whether you're organizing passwords with custom categories or generating strong credentials, PassVault keeps your digital life secure and accessible.

 ## Core Features